2 4 0 T U R B O . C O M

 This job doesn't always go as planned.
 Sometimes it's a lot harder to assembly these than it shows in videos.
 So here's some helpful notes below.

 I bought one of these inexpensive assembly tools.
-It worked just ok sometimes.
+It worked kind of ok sometimes.
 I found was made cheaply and it was hard to grip the hose without the hose slipping.

 https://www.amazon.com/Aeroquip-FBM3632-Socketless-Fitting-Assembly/dp/B001U73F3Q